nice / kind / good / stupid / silly / intelligent / clever / sensible (1) / (im)polite / rude (2) / unreasonable (3) OF someone (to do something)

 Everyone was surprised by /at the news.

-Are you exited about going on holiday next week?
+Are you excited about going on holiday next week?

 afraid / scared (14) / frightened / terrified OF someone / something